-As the name suggests, discount brokers offer stock trading options at much lower rates, since they provide limited products, low brokerage charges.
+As the name suggests, discount brokers offer stock trading options at much lower rates, since they provide limited products and low brokerage charges.
 They have their brokerage charges calculation.

 Investors use the compare brokerage charges online application to see what would suit them the best.

-To simplify this process and to ease out the confusion for the investor, most of these websites provide a how to calculate brokerage calculator.
+To simplify this process and to ease the confusion for the investor, most of these websites provide a how-to-calculate brokerage calculator.

 Before you include these items below, the brokerage calculator requires what trading segment it is, e.g., equity delivery, equity intraday, derivates – futures and options, currency, commodity, the exchange it is traded on – NSE or BSE.

 Below are the requirements for input into the brokerage calculator:

 - Number of prices